 The photo workshop is equipped with computers for digital image processing, scanners for both film and other media and a large format printer.
-There are cameras and other photographic equipment that can be loaned.
+There are cameras and other photographic equipment that can be lent out.
 Additionally there is a b/w darkroom for film development and enlargement.

-The Wood Workshops facilities is for most kind of wood work.
-Tools and machinery suitable for performing most operations from rough to more detailed work.
+The Wood Workshops facilities are euipped for most kind of wood work.
+Tools and machinery are suitable for performing operations from rough to detailed work.

 The metal workshop provides facilities for general metal work, such as forming and jointing, metal cutting, welding and soldering.

-Fachilities for moulding and casting.
-The workshop is also equipped with clay oven.
+Facilities for moulding and casting.
+The workshop is also equipped with a clay oven.

 Students have access to the workshop for developing their ideas in the printmaking medium.
 The workshop is well equipped for most printmaking techniques.